cardano-scaling/hydra/docs/benchmarks/profiling.md

 -- [...]
 ```

-After running the corresponding code (`tx-cost` in our example), we will be left
+After running the corresponding code (`tx-cost` in our example), you will have
-with `scripts-{1,2,3,4,5}.flat` files in the current directory.
+`scripts-{1,2,3,4,5}.flat` files in the current directory.

-Unfortunately it's quite hard to tell them apart, but script sizes should help
-in telling the big `vHead` script apart from the smaller `vCommit` script.
-In
-the profile, names of original `plutus-tx` functions will be retained so that
-should make it clear at the latest.
+Unfortunately, it's quite hard to distinguish them, but script sizes should help in identifying the larger `vHead` script from the smaller `vCommit` script.
+In the profile, the names of original `plutus-tx` functions will be retained, which should make it clear at the latest.

-## Running the script & analysing the results
+## Running the script and analyzing the results

 To perform this step, use the following tools available through Nix: